-Network provider: "Provider" is the general term we use for doctors, nurses, and other people who give you services and care.
+Network provider (also called a participating provider and a provider): "Provider" is the general term we use for doctors, nurses, and other people who give you services and care.
 The term also includes hospitals, home health agencies, clinics, and other places that give you health care services, medical equipment, and long-term services and supports.

 - They are licensed or certified by Medicare and by the state to provide health care services. - We call them "network providers" when they agree to work with the health plan and accept our payment and not charge our members an extra amount. - While you are a member of our plan, you must use network providers to get covered services.
 Network providers are also called "plan providers."
+Refer to Chapter 3 for more information.